 Green smoothies can completely transform how we get fresh fruits and veggies into our kids’ growing bodies.
 We spend a lot of time talking about healthy eating, but despite our best efforts it can be difficult getting all those nutrients in.
 Fruits and veggies are the most under-consumed food group (especially among kids), and green smoothies can help reluctant veggie-eaters get the nutrition they really need to thrive.
 But we all know that “But it’s so good for you!” isn’t always a great selling point when it comes to kids.
 Luckily, this tried-and-true recipe delivers big time when it comes to taste.

-Are Green Smoothies Really That Good for You?
+Are Green Smoothies actually good for you?

 The short answer is: yes.
 The long answer is: absolutely, yes.

 Fruits and leafy greens contain a plethora of vitamins, minerals, antioxidants, and fiber that protect and promote health in people of all ages.

 So are there any exceptions to the green-smoothies-are-amazing rule?
 As with anything, balance matters.
 So drinking green smoothies every day isn’t necessary, or necessarily best.
 These vibrant drinks tend to contain little to no fat or protein, so kids (and you!) should aim to round out your day’s meals with other foods like whole grains, nuts, seeds, beans, meats, and dairy.
 Make sure your base is made with whole fruits and veggies, and go light on the juice.

 - Spinach– Spinach is considered a power food for good reason!
 It’s a good source of vitamins including A, C, and K, as well as several B vitamins like folate and iron.
 It’s also high in calcium and antioxidants.